ga-adi-gelato/Course-Materials/lessons/intro/android-intro-lesson/readme.md

 **1. Use a physical device** -  It's *almost always* best to use an actual phone or tablet to test your app.
 The users would be using your app on a phone, so testing on one is ideal.
 Try to have at least one phone nearby to test on.

 However, as mentioned in previous sections, there are many devices with varying screen sizes and a handful of versions for each device.
 Realistically, it's not possible to have access to every combination of device and version.

-> Check: To combat this issue, some developers believe in testing their app against the smaller selection of latest and more popular devices.
-Why would this possibly be a bad thing?

  Not everyone has the latest phones or versions.
 You would be excluding a subset of people with older devices and versions who might be experiencing problems with you app that newer phones aren't experiencing.